 EU funded Wezesha Jamii Project

-Oxfam and partners, SITE Enterprise Promotion and NOPE Institute through funding from the EU are working on a women rights project aimed at promoting the livelihoods and social inclusion of vulnerable female domestic workers and female small-scale traders and also enhance the social-economic empowerment of poor women dependent on the informal economy in Nairobi.
-Overall, Oxfam Kenya and partners aim to contribute to the elimination of poverty and social exclusion of marginalised women within the informal economy in Nairobi urban informal settlements by investing in raising livelihood opportunities and access to social services of women domestic workers and women small traders.
+Oxfam and partners, SITE Enterprise Promotion and NOPE Institute through funding from the EU worked on a women rights project aimed at promoting the livelihoods and social inclusion of vulnerable female domestic workers and female small-scale traders and also enhance the social-economic empowerment of poor women dependent on the informal economy in Nairobi.
+Overall, Oxfam Kenya and partners contributed to the elimination of poverty and social exclusion of marginalised women within the informal economy in Nairobi urban informal settlements by investing in raising livelihood opportunities and access to social services of women domestic workers and women small traders.

 Increasing women participation and representation in 2017 elections

-Through funding from the EU, Oxfam, Youth Agenda and Federation of Lawyers (FIDA) are currently implementing a project aimed at strengthening the capabilities and capacities of 500 women political aspirants to increase their chances of getting elected in the 2017 general elections.
-This project is working with 200 opinion leaders with an aim of transforming cultural norms and exclusionary practices that hinder women’s meaningful participation in decision making and competitive political processes.
-Oxfam and partners are linking women leaders at the national level with women at the communities through role modelling and grounding women’s leadership in more inclusive and representative leadership practice.
+Through funding from the EU, Oxfam, Youth Agenda and Federation of Lawyers (FIDA) implemented a project aimed at strengthening the capabilities and capacities of 500 women political aspirants to increase their chances of getting elected in the 2017 general elections.
+This project is worked with 200 opinion leaders with an aim of transforming cultural norms and exclusionary practices that hinder women’s meaningful participation in decision making and competitive political processes.
+Oxfam and partners linked women leaders at the national level with women at the communities through role modelling and grounding women’s leadership in more inclusive and representative leadership practice.